chanan-hash/Computer-Architecture/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the (LICENSE).
 You are free to use, modify, and distribute the code within the terms and conditions of the license.

 Please note that while this repository aims to provide useful implementations and projects, it is always important to reference the original course materials and respect any licensing or attribution requirements associated with the nand2tetris course or any other relevant sources.